Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 This algorithm progressively moves up the tree as new intermediate/root nodes are established and verifies that they're constructed correctly.
-Note that users can often execute this process with the output of Search or Update operations for a label, without waiting to make explicit Monitor queries.
+Note that users can often execute this process with the output of Search or Update operations for a label without waiting to make explicit Monitor queries.

 It is also worth noting that the work required to monitor several versions of the same label scales sublinearly, due to the fact that the direct paths of the